The Fighter: Plot

 Micky Ward is an American welterweight boxer from Lowell, Massachusetts.
-Managed by his mother, Alice Ward, and trained by his older half-brother, Dicky Eklund, Micky became a "stepping stone" for other boxers to defeat on their way up.
-Dicky, a former boxer whose peak of success was going the distance with Sugar Ray Leonard in 1978, has become addicted to crack cocaine.
-He is being filmed for an HBO documentary he believes to be about his "comeback".
+Managed by his mother Alice, Micky is trained by his older half-brother Dicky Eklund, a former boxer whose peak of success was going the distance with Sugar Ray Leonard in 1978.
+Addicted to crack cocaine, Dicky is being filmed for an HBO documentary he believes will be about his "comeback".

-On the night of an undercard fight in Atlantic City, Micky's scheduled opponent Saoul Mamby is ill, and a substitute is found in Mike Mungin who is 20 pounds heavier than Micky, a huge difference in professional boxing, constituting two or three weight classes.
-Despite Micky's reservations, his mother and brother agree so that they can all get the purse and tell Micky that the fighter is out of shape and has ring rust.
-They arrive at the fight and find that the substitute fighter is actually ready for the fight and in top shape, and soundly defeats Micky.
-Micky retreats from the world and forms a relationship with Charlene Fleming, a former college athlete who dropped out and became a bartender.
+On the night of an undercard fight in Atlantic City, Micky's scheduled opponent is ill, and substitute Mike Mungin is a full twenty pounds heavier, almost three weight classes above Micky.
+His mother and brother assure him that Mungin is out of shape, but they arrive at the fight to find he is in top condition, soundly defeating Micky.
+Retreating from the world, Micky strikes up a relationship with bartender Charlene Fleming.